Powernap/IVAPP-15/Reviews & Rebuttal.md

 - *"the approach was not evaluated with user tests or at least with some inspection methods"*
 	- due to the lack of time until the camera ready deadline as well as the page limit, we are not able to conduct a detailed user test.
 We did, however, discuss our approach and its drawbacks in more detail in the last section
 - *"the paper would be strengthened if we could see some illustration where the proposed approach is uniquely capable of providing some actionable insights as compared to the existing approaches"*
 	- the standard workflow of the epidemiologists is deriving hypotheses from the clinical day to day practice.
 The data are analyzed towards 2-3 independent variables at maximum towards a dependent variable, such as back pain.
 To our knowledge, there are no existing approaches used by epidemiologists in the day to day practice allowing for an explorative analysis using decision trees, so it is difficult to conduct a comparison as suggested.
+IVA methods amplify *hypotheses generation* and therefore aim to provide insight into unexpected relationships in the data.

 Reviewer 3
 ----------